Docy Child

 1. Provide a background check tool report.

-Screenshot shows a full report that has been scrubbed down.
-The importance here is showing the subject’s name and date completion.
+The following screenshot demonstrates a full report that is scrubbed down with the subject’s name and date of completion.

 2. Provide a reference check document.

-Screenshot of the reference check that contains key details on the level of the reference checks done
+The following screenshot demonstrates the reference check, with key details on the level of the reference checks done.

 Join the conversation